 A person is eligible to make a regular contribution to a Roth IRA even if participating in a retirement plan maintained by his or her employer.
 These contributions can be as much as \$5,500 (\$6,500 if 50 or older by the end of the year).
 There are two requirements.
 First, the participant or spouse must have compensation or alimony income equal to the amount contributed.
 Second, the modified adjusted gross income can't exceed certain limits.
-For 2015, the limits are \$116,000 for single individuals and \$183,000 for married individuals filing joint returns.
-The amount which can be contributed is reduced gradually and then completely eliminated when modified adjusted gross income exceeds \$131,000 (single) or \$193,000 (married filing jointly).
+For the maximum contribution, the limits are \$112,000 for single individuals and \$178,000 for married individuals filing joint returns.
+The amount which can be contributed is reduced gradually and then completely eliminated when modified adjusted gross income exceeds \$127,000 (single) or \$188,000 (married filing jointly).
+A regular IRA can be converted to a Roth IRA (in other words, make a rollover to a Roth IRA) if certain conditions are met.
+Tax will have to be paid in the year of the conversion, but for many people the long-term savings outweigh the conversion tax.